openshift/ci-docs/content/en/docs/how-tos/testing-operator-sdk-operators.md

 Once `ci-operator` builds the operator bundle, they are available to be used by the [`operator-sdk run bundle`](https://sdk.operatorframework.io/docs/cli/operator-sdk_run_bundle/) command for deploying and testing the operator.
-In the following example, the bundle image is named `my-bundle` after the `operator.bundles.as` filed and can be exposed to multi-stage test workloads via the [dependencies feature](/docs/architecture/ci-operator/#referring-to-images-in-tests):
+In the following example, the bundle image is named `my-bundle` after the `operator.bundles.as` field and can be exposed to multi-stage test workloads via the [dependencies feature](/docs/architecture/ci-operator/#referring-to-images-in-tests):

 Test configuration example: